Contact:

 Construction waste recycling

 Construction waste recycling refers to the professional processing of mineral waste from construction, deconstruction, and refurbishment into reusable building materials.
-The focus is on concrete, masonry, natural stone, and mixed construction debris, which, after demolition, are crushed, sorted, and returned to the materials cycle as so-called recycled construction materials.
+Frequently summarized as construction and demolition waste (C&D waste), this stream includes concrete, masonry, natural stone, and mixed construction debris, which, after demolition, are crushed, sorted, and returned to the materials cycle as so-called recycled construction materials.
 Key to achieving high quality are selective deconstruction, efficient size reduction, and clean material separation.
 Tools such as concrete demolition shears or stone and concrete hydraulic splitters as well as suitable hydraulic power units make a major contribution in concrete demolition and special demolition because they enable low-contaminant, low-vibration, and precise working methods.
+Where planning and execution are aligned, recycled aggregates can satisfy demanding performance categories and demonstrably close material loops.

 Process chain in construction waste recycling: from deconstruction to recycled construction material